Graphical Representation for Heterogeneous Face Recognition: Related Work

-Synthesis based HFR methods began with an eigen-transformation algorithm \cite{Ref1} proposed by Tang and Wang.
-Later, Liu \textit{et al.} \cite{Ref2} proposed a local linear embedding approach for patch-based face sketch synthesis.
+{Synthesis-based} HFR methods began with an eigen-transformation algorithm \cite{Ref1} proposed by Tang and Wang.
+Later, Liu \textit{et al.} \cite{Ref2} proposed a locally linear embedding approach for patch-based face sketch synthesis.
 The sketch patches were synthesized independently and the spatial compatibility between neighboring patches was neglected.
-Chen \textit{et al.} \cite{Ref7} proposed to learn the local linear mappings between NIR and VIS patches in a similar manner as \cite{Ref2}.
+Chen \textit{et al.} \cite{Ref7} proposed to learn the locally linear mappings between NIR and VIS patches in a similar manner as \cite{Ref2}.
 Gao \textit{et al.} \cite{Ref3} employed embedded hidden Markov model to represent the non-linear relationship between sketches and photos and a selective ensemble strategy \cite{Ref39} was explored to synthesize a sketch.
-Wang and Tang \cite{Ref4} proposed a multi-scale Markov random field model for face sketch-photo synthesis, which took the spatial constraints between neighboring patches into consideration.
+Wang and Tang \cite{Ref4} proposed a multi-scale Markov random field model for face sketch-photo synthesis, which {takes} the spatial constraints between neighboring patches into consideration.
+Li \textit{et al.} \cite{Ref46} proposed a {learning-based} framework to synthesize photos from thermal infrared images and the Markov random field model was applied to improve the synthesized result.
 Zhou \textit{et al.} \cite{Ref5} proposed a Markov weight field model which was capable of synthesizing new patches that do not appear in the training set.
-Wang \textit{et al.} \cite{Ref6} presented a transductive face sketch-photo synthesis method which incorporated the test image into the learning process.
+Wang \textit{et al.} \cite{Ref6} presented a transductive face sketch-photo synthesis method which {incorporates} the test image into the learning process.